Building a Simple Tab Component with Vanilla JavaScript

 renderTabs();

-- Accessibility: Add
+- Accessibility: Implement

 This code is a great example of how you can build interactive UI components using plain JavaScript.
 No libraries.
 No dependencies.
 Just core DOM manipulation.
+The approach proves both educational and performant for lightweight interfaces requiring minimal dependencies.